Survey on Combinatorial Register Allocation and Instruction Scheduling: Register Allocation

-As mentioned above, each commodity in the network flow corresponds to a temporary.
-For each program point and storage location (registers and memory), a node is added to the network.
-The flow of a temporary $t$ through the network determines how $t$ it is allocated. \todo{a visual example would surely be appreciated} As for the PBQP model, a single class of variables is defined: \ipvar{a}{t, \sequence{i,j}} indicates whether the temporary $t$ flows through the arc $\sequence{i,j}$ where $i,j$ represent storage locations at particular program points.
-Compared to the PBQP model, the additional variable dimension corresponding to program points permits expressing more detailed register allocations capturing live-range splitting.
-The model includes linear constraints to enforce that \begin{inparaitem}[] \item only one temporary flows through each register node (called \emph{bundle constraints} by Koes and Goldstein~\cite{Koes2006}), and \item flow is conserved through the nodes (the same amount of flow that enters a node exits it). \end{inparaitem} The objective function minimizes the arc traversal cost for all flows.
-The cost of an arc \ipvar{c}{\sequence{i,j}} reflects the cost of moving a temporary from the source location $i$ to the destination location $j$: \begin{inparaitem}[] \item if $i$ and $j$ correspond to the same locations, no cost is incurred; \item if $i$ and $j$ correspond to different registers, \ipvar{c}{\sequence{i,j}} is the cost of a register-to-register move instruction; and \item if one of $i$ and $j$ corresponds to memory and the other to a register, \ipvar{c}{\sequence{i,j}} is the cost of a memory access instruction. \end{inparaitem}
+In the PRA approach, each commodity in the network flow corresponds to a temporary.
+For each program point and storage location, a node is added to the network.
+The flow of a temporary $t$ through the network determines how $t$ is allocated.
+As with Scholz~\etal{}'s model, a single class of variables is defined: \var{a}{t,i,j} ($x^{t}_{i,j}$ in the original notation) indicates whether the temporary $t$ flows through the arc $\sequence{i,j}$ where $i,j$ represent storage locations at a program point.
+Compared to Scholz~\etal{}'s model, the additional program point dimension makes it possible to express more detailed register allocations capturing live-range splitting.
+The model includes linear constraints to enforce that: \begin{inparaitem}[] \item only one temporary flows through each register node (called \emph{bundle constraints} by Koes and Goldstein), and \item flow is conserved through the nodes (the same amount of flow that enters a node exits it). \end{inparaitem} The objective function minimizes the arc traversal cost for all flows.
+The cost of an arc \var{c}{i,j} reflects the cost of moving a temporary from the source location $i$ to the destination location $j$: \begin{inparaitem}[] \item if $i$ and $j$ correspond to the same locations, no cost is incurred; \item if $i$ and $j$ correspond to different registers, \var{c}{i,j} is the cost of a register-to-register move instruction; and \item if one of $i$ and $j$ corresponds to memory and the other to a register, \var{c}{i,j} is the cost of a memory access instruction. \end{inparaitem}